-Coping skills are methods by which people handle problems and stresses in their lives.
-These are the five types of coping skills:
+Coping skills are methods by which people handle problems and stresses in our lives.

-Problem-avoidance is "burying one's head in the sand", physically and mentally ignoring the problem in hopes that it will go away.
+This is essentially "burying one's head in the sand"—physically and mentally ignoring the problem in the hope that it will go away.

 The individual might engage in activities that distract them from the problem, such as refusing to cross a street after a trauma-inducing pedestrian accident, (physical) or creating internal excuses absolving the cause of the problem—an abuser, for example—or convincing themselves they have no control over the problem.